Bray Wyatt: Criticism of booking

 While Rotunda's character work had been widely praised, the in-ring booking of his characters received criticism.
-Journalist Dave Meltzer said that although his Fun House/Fiend character was "fantastic" and he was a "genius" as a performer, it did not "make his matches great".
+Journalist Dave Meltzer said that although his Funhouse/Fiend character rotation was "fantastic" and he was a "genius" as a performer, it did not "make his matches great".
 In particular, his Hell in a Cell match against Seth Rollins at the 2019 Hell in a Cell event was universally panned by fans and critics, due to its "horrid" booking and contentious ending that saw the match being stopped by the referee after Rollins attacked The Fiend with numerous weapons, despite Hell in a Cell matches usually ending via pinfall or submission.
-Some commentators stated that the match had significantly damaged the character of The Fiend.
+Some commentators stated that the match was significantly detrimental to the character of The Fiend.
 The match was named Worst Match of the Year by readers of the Wrestling Observer Newsletter.
 It was also voted the Gooker Award winner for the year on WrestleCrap.
-Additionally, various critics opined that Wyatt's constant losses were harmful to his character and mystique.
+Additionally, various critics opined that Wyatt's constant losses were harmful to his persona and mystique.
 In 2020, readers of the Wrestling Observer Newsletter recognized The Fiend as the Worst Gimmick of the year, making Wyatt the only performer to have won both Best Gimmick and Worst Gimmick with the same character.

 Other media

 Rotunda made his video game debut in WWE '12 (as Husky Harris) and later returned, as Bray Wyatt, in WWE 2K15, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, and WWE 2K20.
-His alternate persona The Fiend was a pre-order bonus for WWE 2K20.
-The final persona of Wyatt and Uncle Howdy were released as downloadable content in WWE 2K23.
-Wyatt appeared posthumously in WWE 2K24 and WWE 2K25.
-The new attire and appearance Wyatt had planned to use for a new iteration of The Fiend was added to WWE 2K24 in October 2024, and to WWE 2K25 in March 2025.

-Rotunda, in his only film role, also has a brief posthumous voice cameo as a prison guard in the 2023 film Diary of a Wimpy Kid Christmas: Cabin Fever, released a few months after his death.
+His alternate persona, The Fiend, was a pre-order bonus for the latter game.
+The final persona of Wyatt and Uncle Howdy were released as DLC for WWE 2K23.
+Wyatt appeared posthumously in WWE 2K24, WWE 2K25, and WWE 2K26.
+The new attire and appearance Wyatt had planned to use for a new iteration of The Fiend before his death was added to WWE 2K24 in October 2024, WWE 2K25 in March 2025, and to WWE 2K26 in March 2026.
+In his only acting role, Rotunda had a brief posthumous voice cameo as a prison guard in the 2023 film Diary of a Wimpy Kid Christmas: Cabin Fever, released a few months after his death.

 Personal life

-Rotunda married Samantha Pixley in 2012, and they had a daughter in 2010 and a daughter in 2013 before she filed for divorce in 2017.
-Rotunda and WWE announcer JoJo Offerman were reported to be dating during this time.
-They later had a son in May 2019, whose godfather is wrestler Braun Strowman, and a daughter in May 2020.
-They were engaged from 2022 until his death in 2023.
+Rotunda married Samantha Pixley in 2012, and they had two daughters; born in 2010 and 2013 before she filed for divorce in 2017.
+Rotunda and then-WWE announcer JoJo Offerman were reported to be dating during this time.
+They later had a son named Knash Sixx Rotunda in May 2019, whose godfather is wrestler Braun Strowman, and a daughter born a year later in May 2020, named Hyrie Von Rotunda.
+They were engaged from April 2022 until his death in August 2023.